ducalex/retro-go/BUILDING.md

 - Generate a .img to be flashed with esptool.py (Serial):\
     `python rg_tool.py build-img` or `python rg_tool.py release` (clean build)

-For a smaller build you can also specify which apps you want, for example the launcher + DOOM only:
+For a smaller build you can also specify which apps you want, for example DOOM only:
-1. `python rg_tool.py build-fw launcher prboom-go`
+1. `python rg_tool.py build-fw prboom-go`

-Note that the app named `retro-core` contains the following emulators: NES, PCE, G&W, Lynx, and SMS/GG/COL. As such, these emulators cannot be selected individually.
-The reason for the bundling is simply size, together they account for a mere 700KB instead of almost 3MB when they were built separately.
+Note that the app named `retro-core` contains the launcher as well as the following emulators: NES, PCE, G&W, Lynx, and SMS/GG/COL. As such, these applications cannot be selected individually and if you want the launcher, you need retro-core.
+The reason for the bundling is mainly greatly reduced firmware size.

 ## Flashing an image for the first time